-As already mentioned in the report, identifying eddie locations from satellite imagery played a crucial role in achieving the cruise goals.
-Satellite information complemented the real time survey of currents achieved onboard by S-ADCP.
+As already mentioned in the report, the eddy location from satellite imagery played an important role in conducting the cruise.
+This information complemented usefully the real time survey of current achieved onboard by S-ADCP.
 However, a regular update of the satellite data base was necessary.

-This was achieved onboard the ship for altimetry data, by downloading data from the AVISO Web Site (CNES, France) that delivers near real time (NRT) files of sea level anomaly and geostrophic current.
-Data are available after 7 days, which was reasonable for our purpose as the dynamics of the eddies in the area are generally slow to change.
-Products distributed by CCAR (Colorado Center for Astrodynamics Research) are available on a daily basis, without any delay.
-It was shown, however, that CCAR data was not accurate in terms of structure location, at least in closed area such as the Mozambique Channel.
+It has been achieved from onboard the ship for altimetry data, from ftp AVISO Web Site (CNES, France) that delivers near real time (NRT) files of sea level anomaly and geostrophic current.
+Data are available after 7 days, which is reasonable for our purpose as the dynamics of the eddy in the area is generally slow.
+Product distributed by CCAR (Colorado Center for Astrodynamics Research) are available on a daily basis, without any delay.
+It has been proven however that they are not accurate in terms of structures location, at least in closed area such as the Mozambique Channel.
 Main reason could be linked to the poor satellite coverage available for a real time delivery.

-In contrast, $AVISO^1$ data (sea level anomaly and geostrophic currents) proved to be in good agreement with structures observed at sea (from ADCP current measurements).
-The main reason for this is thought to be the use of a more complete averaged data set to construct the product deliver after one week (fig. 2.3.4).
+On the opposite, AVISO data (sea level anomaly and geostrophic currents) proved to be in good agreement with structures observed at sea (from ADCP current measurements).
+Again, the main reason could be the use of a more complete data set to construct the product deliver after one week (fig. 2.3.4).